£20,495 - £26,995 Price range

 Nonetheless, the SsangYong Turismo comes equipped with dual front airbags on all variants and side airbags in the ES, ES (Auto) and EX (Auto) variants.
 There are also speed sensing door locks, front and rear fog lights, along with alarm and immobiliser in all variants.
 The Turismo also has traction control for extra grip on slippery roads.

 With the SsangYong Turismo S priced at £17,995, the car is unbelievably cheap considering its size and features!
-Despite high running costs and road tax, the entry level variants of Turismo are still £7,000 cheaper as compared to the rival SEAT Alhambra.
+Despite high running costs, the entry level variants of Turismo are still £7,000 cheaper as compared to the rival SEAT Alhambra.

 There is a list of add-ons that you can get with your car, which cost the same for all the variants of the SsangYong Turismo.
 Depending on your choice, you can go for a metallic paint for an added £500, a Kenwood touch-screen satellite navigation DAB for £999 or a simple Kenwood DAB with radio for £460.
 You can also get a reverse camera either on your touch screen or rear-view mirrors, depending on how much you want to spend.